-The Student Health Center provides Routine Annual Women's Exam, evaluation of gynecological complaints and both contraception and STD evaluations and treatments are available.
+The Student Health Center Primary Care Clinic provides Routine Annual Women's Exams, evaluation of gynecological complaints, and both contraception and STD evaluations and treatments.
 Referral to specialists may be obtained.

 If you arrive after your scheduled check-in time, you will be asked to reschedule your appointment and will be charged a No Show/Late Arrival/Late Cancellation Fee.

 All women, whether they are having sex or not, should have an annual exam at least once a year.
 A Routine Annual Women's Exam includes a general check of your health and may include a physical exam of your breasts and pelvic organs and blood tests if indicated.
 During this exam, the healthcare practitioner will obtain a health history.
 This includes asking questions about your past illnesses, family history, current medications, and menstrual cycle.
 Your healthcare practitioner will also provide information to help you stay healthy and answer any questions you may have.

 The Pap smear checks for changes in the cells of your cervix.
 The cervix is the lower part of the uterus (womb) that opens to the vagina (birth canal).
 The Pap smear is a screen for cervical cancer.

 It is now recommended that women have their first Pap smear when they are 21 years of age.
 It is no longer recommended that women less than 21 or over 65 years of age have a Pap smear.
 A Pap smear is now recommended every 3 years between the ages of 21 and 30 and every 5 years between 30 and 65 when a test for HPV is included, assuming no abnormal results are obtained.

 A breast exam helps detect abnormalities in the breasts that might indicate cancer or other problems.